briantpatterson/insurance-dashboard/README.md

 # Insurance Dashboard

 A web dashboard for HR users to manage group benefits for their employees.
-This application provides a modern interface for managing enrollments, billing, benefits, claims, accommodations, policies, and documents.
+This application provides a modern interface for managing employees, billing, benefits, claims, accommodations, policies, and documents.

 ## Features